alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/03/http2-and-http3-explained.md

 With HTTP/2, this problem is solved with *streams*, each stream corresponds to a message.
 Many streams can be interleaved in a single TCP packet.
 If a stream can't emit its data for some reason, other streams can take its place in the TCP packet.

-HTTP/2 streams are composed by *frames*, each one identifying the frame type, the stream that it belongs to, and the length in bytes.
+HTTP/2 streams are composed by *frames*, each one containing: the frame type, the stream that it belongs to, and the length in bytes.
 In the diagram below, one ✉ is a HTTP/2 frame and each line is one TCP packet.
+The third TCP packet carries frames of two different streams.

 ```mermaid
 sequenceDiagram